 The Company is sensitive to fluctuations in foreign currencies.
 The management has assessed the effect of fluctuations for outstanding foreign currency denominated monetary items and adjusted their translation at the period end for a 1% change in foreign currency rates.
 The analysis assumes that all other variables than foreign currency rates are held constant.
-The effect on profit and equity is a ISK 554 million (2009: ISK 329 million) decrease/increase for 1% increase/decrease in currency rates.
+The effect on profit and equity is a ISK 89 million (2010: ISK 554 million) decrease/increase for 1% change in currency rates.